vvo/forkie/README.md

   require('cluster')
 ];

+// default options
 var opts = {
-  start: startMaster, // default: process.nextTick
+  start: process.nextTick,  // executes before starting processes
-  stop: stopMaster,   // default: process.nextTick
+  stop: process.nextTick,   // executes before stopping processes
-  killTimeout: 1500   // default: 5000ms
-};
+  killTimeout: 5000         // how much `ms` to wait before killing a process that does not exits by itself
+  restarts: false           // how many times should we restart a failed process, put `Infinity` for infinite restarts
+  repl: false               // should we start a repl?
+See repl documentation };

 var master = require('forkie').master(workers, opts);